FredKSchott/snowpack/docs/guides/web-test-runner.md

 This guide shows how to set up @web/test-runner and [@snowpack/web-test-runner-plugin](https://www.npmjs.com/package/@snowpack/web-test-runner-plugin) for a React project.
 The end result recreates the test configuration in [app-template-react](https://github.com/snowpackjs/snowpack/blob/main/create-snowpack-app/app-template-react), one of our Create Snowpack App starter templates.
 If you're using a different framework, tweak React specific steps appropriately.

 #### 1. Install dependencies
+The base testing dependencies (don't hit Enter just yet!):
 ```
-npm i -D @web/test-runner @snowpack/web-test-runner-plugin chai @testing-library/react
+npm i -D @web/test-runner @snowpack/web-test-runner-plugin chai
 ```

+If using React, Vue, Svelte, or Preact, add the corresponding [Testing Library](https://testing-library.com/) (in this case `@testing-libary/react`).

-If using TypeScript, install `@types/mocha` and `@types/chai` as well.
+If using TypeScript, add `@types/mocha` and `@types/chai`.

-In addition to React, [Testing Library](https://testing-library.com/) also has libraries for Vue, Svelte, Preact, and more.

 #### 2. Configure